USF-HII/usf-hii.github.io/index.md

 ### Interactive Shell

+A special Slurm partition named `hii-interactive` is available for running an interactive shell for quick feedback while developing/testing software.

-To gain an interactive session on a compute node with 4 cpus and 24GB of RAM for 8 hours:
+Here is an example to gain an interactive session on a compute node with 4 cpus and 24GB of RAM for 8 hours:

 ```
 hii$ srun --pty --partition=hii-interactive --cpus=4 --mem=24G --time=0-8:00:00 /bin/bash